-The 12th International Kimberlite Conference (12 IKC) is being held in 2022 when it will celebrate ‘30 Years of Diamonds in Canada’ during which time there has been considerable increase in diamond industry expertise in Canada.
+The 12th International Kimberlite Conference (12 IKC) will celebrate ‘30 Years of Diamonds in Canada’ during which time there has been considerable increase in diamond industry expertise in Canada.
 Taking advantage of this, 12 IKC will be the first IKC to offer Short Courses.

 The Short Courses cover topics important to diamond prospecting, evaluation and mining, ranging from advances in glacial drift prospecting (SC05), to optimizing kimberlitic indicator mineral and microdiamond data (SC02), to the geology (SC01) and evaluation of natural diamonds (SC04), as well as economic kimberlite geology (SC03).

-12 IKC will offer the following short courses.
+12 IKC is planning the following short courses.

 - Geology of Diamonds: Reviews in Mineralogy and Geochemistry – Graham Pearson, T. Stachel, F. Nestola, S. Shirey and K. Smit